Kārlis Ulmanis: Later life and death

 Also on 21 July, Ulmanis was forced to resign as president; Kirhenšteins took over the presidency and oversaw the final stages of integrating Latvia into the Soviet Union.
 Ulmanis asked the Soviet government for a pension and permission to emigrate to Switzerland.
-Instead, he was arrested and sent to Stavropol in Russian SFSR, where he worked in his original profession as an agronom for a year.
+Instead, he was arrested and sent to Stavropol in Russian SFSR, where he worked in his original profession as an agronomist for a year.
 After the start of Operation Barbarossa, he was imprisoned in July 1941.
 A year later, as German armies were closing in on Stavropol, he and other inmates were evacuated to prison in Krasnovodsk, Turkmen SSR (present-day Türkmenbaşy in Turkmenistan).
 On the way there, he contracted dysentery and soon died on 20 September 1942.
 For a long time, his burial place was unknown.
 In 2011 Georgian media reported that Ulmanis may be buried in Gori City Cemetery, according to a former gravedigger who claimed that he was convoyed by KGB officers and had to dig the grave for Ulmanis.
 However, in 2017, Ulmanis' grand-nephew, Guntis Ulmanis, announced that the search had been called off as it was apparent the site would be impossible to find.